 A lot of is written these days about how to conserve cash in a downturn.
 In particular the need to cut expenses by cutting headcount and unnecessary fill-in-the-blank spending.
+But conserving trust is equally important.
 If you have been bootstrapping and only increasing expenses in response to revenue (versus in anticipation of revenue) then your next question might be “What else can I do?”

 Ridge Evers wrote “Guiding Your Business Through the Recession” in March of this year.
 For me it stands out as the best “top ten” list for surviving this downturn.
 It starts off with two good suggestions for protecting your current revenue by making sure you stay intimate with your best customers.

 1. Focus on your existing customers – Figure out how to keep them.
 Remember, they’re under the same pressures you are.
 Make sure you’re the one they want to do business with when things get tough.
 But don’t make the mistake of becoming their bank by extending too much credit.